 When you click the build or download button in the IDE, here are what the IDE will do:

-Open a terminal and change directory to the Blink project
+Open a terminal and change the directory to the Blink project

 path_to/mm-sdk/tools_mac/scripts/dist/mm/mm build --sdk path_to/mm-sdk --module ~/Document/MadMachine/Library